North American Aviation: Post-war years

 Post-war, North American's employment dropped from a high of 91,000 to 5,000 in 1946.
 On V-J Day, North American had orders from the U.S. government for 8,000 aircraft.
 A few months later, that had dropped to 24.

 Two years later in 1948, General Motors divested NAA as a public company.
 Nevertheless, NAA continued with new designs, including the T-28 Trojan trainer and attack aircraft, the F-82 Twin Mustang fighter, B-45 Tornado jet bomber, the FJ Fury fighter, AJ Savage, the revolutionary XB-70 Valkyrie Mach-3 strategic bomber, Shrike Commander, and T-39 Sabreliner business jet.

-The Columbus, Ohio division of North American Aviation was instrumental in the exclusive development and production of the A-5 Vigilante, an advanced high speed bomber that would see significant use as a naval reconnaissance aircraft during the Vietnam War, the OV-10 Bronco, the first aircraft specifically designed for forward air control (FAC), and counter-insurgency (COIN) duties, and the T-2 Buckeye Naval trainer, which would serve from the late 1950s until 2008 and be flown in training by virtually every Naval Aviator and Naval Flight Officer in the US Navy and US Marine Corps for four decades.
+The Columbus, Ohio, division of North American Aviation was instrumental in the exclusive development and production of the A-5 Vigilante, an advanced high speed attack aircraft that saw significant use as a naval reconnaissance aircraft during the Vietnam War, the OV-10 Bronco, the first aircraft specifically designed for forward air control (FAC), and counter-insurgency (COIN) duties, and the T-2 Buckeye Naval trainer, which would serve from the late 1950s until 2008 and be flown in training by virtually every Naval Aviator and Naval Flight Officer in the US Navy and US Marine Corps for four decades.
 The Buckeye's name would be an acknowledgment to the state tree of Ohio, as well as the mascot of Ohio State University.

 The North American F-86 Sabre started out as a redesigned Fury and achieved fame shooting down MiGs in the Korean War.
 Over 9,000 F-86s were produced.
 Its successor, the North American F-100 Super Sabre, was also popular.

 Some 6,656 F-86s were produced in the United States, the most produced postwar military aircraft in the West, as well as another 2,500 elsewhere.
 To accommodate its Sabre production, North American opened facilities in a former Curtiss-Wright plant in Columbus, Ohio.
 It also moved into a former Consolidated-Vultee Aircraft plant at Downey, California, and in 1948, built a new plant at Downey.
 By the end of 1952, North American sales topped $315 million.
 Employment at the Columbus plant grew from 1,600 in 1950 to 18,000 in 1952.

 The cancellation of the F-107 and F-108 programs in the late 1950s, as well as the cancellation of the Navaho intercontinental cruise missile program, was a blow to North American from which it never fully recovered.